dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ## Create an AnimationPlayer node

-To use the animation tools we first have to create an :ref:`class_AnimationPlayer` node.
+To use the animation tools we first have to create an :ref:class_AnimationPlayer node.

 The AnimationPlayer node type is the data container for your animations.
 One AnimationPlayer node can hold multiple animations, that can automatically transition to one another.